 Maria Gutierrez and Johana Canda-Fiserova, Platform Strategy Consultants here at Aluminati hosted the session and began by asking the question, What are the most important metrics to your institution for measuring the success of your alumni engagement programmes?

-Whilst the most obvious metrics such as the number of registered users, social media engagement and amount of page views certainly can indicate the size of an online community, these are very much the tip of the iceberg when it comes to data analysis.
+Maybe you quickly thought of metrics such as the number of registered users, social media engagement and amount of page views.
+But these metrics are more so used to indicate the size of an online community… they are just the tip of the iceberg when it comes to data analysis.

 The first key data set that institutions can consider is user profile pictures.
 Research into Aluminate clients has shown that on average, 42% of a platform’s population have a profile picture, with the highest performing having approximately 53%.
 Maria noted that the importance of profile pictures in a community is key and that users who have one become much more approachable and open to further engagement.